Careers and Employability offers two mentoring programmes to support your personal and professional development.

 • Culture Criticism Curation

 Shortlisted applicants from Stage #1 are invited (by email) to submit a longer, more detailed application.

-Full details of the Stage #2 application process is sent to the shortlisted applicants by email, along with an invitation to attend a MEAD Applicants’ Workshop.
+Full details of the Stage #2 application process are sent to the shortlisted applicants by email, along with an invitation to attend a MEAD Applicants’ Workshop.

 Winners are announced in July.